-The subject utility poles are located on both sides of Day Valley Road, next to the shoulder, within the County right-of-way (meter site), and on a portion of the common area for the Forest and the Meadows subdivision Home Owners Association (HOA) area (antenna node), a parcel that is zoned RA (Residential Agricultural).
-All adjacent/nearby parcels are also zoned RA or A (Agricultural).
+The subject utility pole is located next to the shoulder portion of Day Valley Rd., in a County right-of-way area that is zoned RA (Residential Agricultural).
+All adjacent/nearby parcels are also zoned RA.
 All the adjacent parcels contain single family residences and/or outbuildings.